Chitaoji/lazyr/README.md

 from pandas import io # This is ok, and pandas will be loaded
 ```

-This is because the lazy modules tried to be as 'lazy' as possible, and overrided their submodules.
+This is because a lazy module tried to be as 'lazy' as possible, and overrided its submodules, so that the submodules of submodules of it are not accessable.
 One way to fix this is by using `wakeup()`:

 ```py
 pd = lazyr.register("pandas")
 lazyr.wakeup(pd)

 from pandas.io.formats.style import Styler # Fine now
 ```